gradle/gradle/design-docs/task-bridging.md

 ```

 ### Implementation
-Realise, in or before the `afterEvaluate` lifecycle phase, all rule source tasks which have been depended on by type.
+Realise, after all of the `afterEvaluates` of all projects, all rule source tasks which have been addressed via the `withType(SomeType)` construct.
-Realise in this context means realising the model nodes of task of those types along with all child nodes.
+Realise in this context means realising the model nodes of tasks of those types along with all child nodes.'
+_More to follow - spiking_

 ### Test cases